Skip to Content

 Dijon mustard and mayonnaise in a medium-sized bowl.

-First, add the dijon mustard and mayonnaise to a medium-sized bowl.
+First, add the Dijon mustard and mayonnaise to a medium-sized bowl.

 Pouring buttermilk into a blue bowl with dijon mustard and mayonnaise.